aheadWorks/m2test-new/Readme.md

 ## Usage

-This image can be run agains folder with Magento 2 extension or zipped extension
+This image can be run agains folder with Magento 2 extension extension

 ### Running unit and static tests